Georges Dumézil: Early life and education

 Dumézil gained his PhD in comparative religion in 1924 with the thesis Le festin d'immortalité.
 Inspired by the works of Ernst Kuhn, the thesis examined ritual drinks in Indo-Iranian, Germanic, Celtic, Slavic and Italic religion.
 Dumézil's early writings were also inspired by the research of James George Frazer, whose views were however becoming discredited due to advances in the field of anthropology.
 At ENS, Dumézil became a close friend of Pierre Gaxotte.
 Gaxotte was a follower of Charles Maurras, leader of the nationalist Action Française movement.
-Though some have accused Dumézil of being in sympathy with Action Française, this has been denied by Dumézil, who was never a member of the organization.
+Though some later accused Dumézil of being in sympathy with Action Française, Dumézil denied this, and was never a member of the organization.

 Dumézil's PhD thesis was highly praised by Meillet, who requested Marcel Mauss and Henri Hubert, both followers of Émile Durkheim, to assist Dumézil with further studies.
 For reasons unknown, the request was turned down.
 Mauss and Hubert were both socialists in the spirit of Jean Jaurès, who actively used their academic influence to advance their own political ideology.
 Hubert in particular was a fervent Dreyfusard known for his philosemitism, republicanism, anti-racism and Germanophobia.
 Dumézil had deliberately avoided attending Hubert's lectures, and had to be convinced by Meillet to provide Hubert with a copy of his PhD thesis, which Hubert subsequently bitterly criticized.
 The refusal of Mauss and Hubert to provide Dumézil with a position may have been motivated by suspicions that Dumézil did not agree with them politically.
 The rejection by Hubert led to Dumézil losing support from Meillet as well.
 Meilett informed Dumézil that it would be impossible for him to acquire a position in France, and encouraged him to move abroad.